Open Happiness: Music

 In July 2009, the Open Happiness was launched in the Chinese market, where a Chinese version of the song was recorded by Taiwan singer and songwriter Wang Leehom.
 In 2010, Taiwan singer, A-Mei also recorded a version of the song.

 The Canadian version of Open Happiness was recorded by Kardinal Offishall, Bedouin Soundclash, and Cœur de pirate.
 It was used during the Vancouver 2010 Olympic Winter Games Torch Relay and at Coca-Cola's Pavilion during the games.

 On October 28, 2009 Monkey Majik released their own Japanese rendition of Open Happiness.
 A music video was made for the single's release.

 In November 2009, The Coca-Cola Company launched the Indonesian version of Open Happiness, with the title "Buka Semangat Baru (Open a New Spirit)".
 It is sung by Marcello Tahitoe (better known as Ello), Ipang, Berry from the hip-hop/rock group Saint Loco, and Indonesian-Philippines pop star, Lala Karmela.

 In February 2010, the Korean version of Open Happiness, performed by 2PM, was released as a digital download single.

 The song charted in the United States, New Zealand, France, the United Arab Emirates, and Australia.
 In China, the song simultaneously reached the number one spot on several music charts.

 During the 2010 holiday season, Train recorded new vocals for their Coca-Cola single "Shake Up Christmas" over the same music composed for the "Open Happiness" song.
 The ad was re-released in 2011, with Natasha Bedingfield replacing Train.

-The Brazilian version is still in use as of 2011, however the slogan has been adapted to "125 Years Opening Happiness", in occasion of the brand's anniversary.
+The Brazilian version was still in use as of 2011, however the slogan has been adapted to "125 Years Opening Happiness", in occasion of the brand's anniversary.

+The main five notes of "Open Happiness" is remembered as one of the most famous and recognized jingles associated to Coca-Cola, becoming part of the trademark identity of Coca-Cola and being sampled in several famous songs used in Coke marketing campaigns.